-The NFL is reviewing the hit made on during this past Saturday's game between the Lions and Browns.
+The NFL is reviewing the hit Ndamukong Suh made on Jake Delhommee during this past Saturday's game between the Lions and Browns.
 Suh's hit, which involved him grabbing Delhomme's facemask before throwing him to the ground, drew the ire of many the second it happened.
 Right away it was clear the NFL would at least take a look at it, as the hit was a little much for the preseason.

 Browns head coach Eric Mangini was going to ask the NFL to take a look at the hit if they didn't already plan to, but to him Suh simply made a "poor decision."
 Mangini, though he sounded upset (naturally) over the play, called Suh a "good kid" and reiterated that the hit was just a bad decision in the heat of the moment rather than something malicious.